 He added: “I’m excited to see what he does with that world, and where he takes it.”

-Meanwhile, Deadline reports that Baby-Sitters Club’ Star Xochitl Gomez has also joined the cast of the film, although this has not been confirmed by Marvel.
+Meanwhile, Deadline reports that Baby-Sitters Club’ Star Xochitl Gomez has also joined the cast of the film in an undisclosed role, although this has not been confirmed by Marvel.

 Who is the villain in Doctor Strange 2?

 At this point, we’re not quite sure.

 The end of the first Doctor Strange certainly set up Mordo as the main antagonist for future films, as the post-credits scene saw him turn on Strange for meddling with natural law and claim the planet had “too many sorcerers”.

 However, there could be a new baddie on the block: Nightmare.
 Ruler of the “Dream Dimension”, the supervillain has the power to suck psychic energies from the subconscious minds of dreaming beings.